mrpositron/face_emotion_detection/README.md

 How to train the network?<br/>
 Run $python train.py <br/>
-It will save weights in small.pth<br/>
+It will save weights in .pth file<br/>
+There will be several .pth files, just choose the recent now.
+Training is still going, so I am not sure which .pth file will have minimal loss.

 How to detect pictures in test set?<br/>
 Run $python test.py<br/>
-It will automitcally load weights (small.pth file) that have been saved during training.<br/>
+In a test.py specify which weight file (.pth) you want to load.<br/>
 Furthermore, it will save picture with a bounding boxes in /data/outcome/<br/>